door favicon

 Unable and Insecure or Unwilling (R1)

 It’s natural for developing team members who don’t have the specific skill set required for a task to be insecure or unwilling to perform it.
-This calls for a more directive style (S1), where you give detailed instructions to each team member on what to do, how to do it, and by when.
+This calls for a more directive style (S1), where you give detailed instructions on what to do, how to do it, and by when.

 Unable but Confident or Willing (R2)

 These team members have some skills, but not at the level that’s needed to be successful in performing the task.
-They may also not be fully committed to the mission.
+However, they demonstrate confidence and motivation for the task.

-The most appropriate leadership style to use here is one that coaches them in problem-solving and engages them in the process (S2).
+The most appropriate leadership style to use here is one that explains decision making and provides clarification (S2).

 Able but Insecure or Unwilling (R3)

 These team members are highly skilled and might even have more expertise than you in their respected field!
-However, they may be experiencing low confidence or insecurity about performing a particular task on their own for the first time.
+However, they are experiencing low confidence or insecurity about performing a particular task on their own for the first time.

 Able and Confident and Willing (R4)

-These developed team members are highly skilled, and they have a high level of confidence and commitment.
+These developed team members are highly skilled, and they have a high level of confidence and commitment for the task.
 This calls for a more delegating style (S4), where you will empower them to work independently toward achieving agreed-upon goals.

 • Provides a common language of performance